alonsocontr/daily-emailer/README.md

 ### Deployment
 To deploy this script to AWS cloud:
 1. Upload the script to AWS Lambda.
-2. Remove line of code that loads a .env file (line 31)
+2. Remove lines of code that loads a .env file (line 5 and line 31)
 3. Create environmental variables called EMAIL_SENDER and EMAIL_RECEIVER.
 Set these equal to your email address.
 4. If you're using Gmail you must generate an app password.
 Other providers have similar authentification.
 5. Copy the password and create the environmental variable EMAIL_PASSWORD and paste your password.